bizz84/flutter-tips-and-tricks/tips/0178-await-vs-unawaited-vs-ignore/index.md

 # Futures: await vs unawaited vs ignore

-When you call a method that returns a Future, you have a decision to make:
+When you call a method that returns a `Future`, you have a decision to make:

 - use await (most common)
 - use unawaited
 - use ignore

-This decision affects how the code is executed when the Future throws, so make sure you understand each case well.
+This decision affects how the code is executed when the `Future` throws, so make sure you understand each case well.

 Here's an explanation. 👇